galloween/github-automerge-when-green/README.md

 #### How it works

-- If the script detects disabled ‘Merge pull request’ button, it adds the Auot-merge button
+- If the script detects disabled ‘Merge pull request’ button, it adds the Auto-merge button
-- It uses MutationObserver to watch page changes.
-When the  ‘Merge pull request’ becomes enabled, it will click it.
+- It uses MutationObserver to watch for page changes.
+When the  ‘Merge pull request’ becomes enabled, it will click it
 - The script also auto-refreshes the page every 5 minutes, to see if the tests passed, but Github failed to enable the merge button.
 - If checks fail or it can’t auto-merge within 2 hours, the script will exit
 - You should keep the tab open until the merge is complete